gnachman/iTerm2/tests/esctest/README.txt

 georgen@google.com

 esctest is a suite of unit tests that test a terminal emulator's similarity to a theoretical ideal.
-The ideal is defined as "xterm, but without bugs in George's opinion."
+That ideal is defined as "xterm, but without bugs in George's opinion."

 The tested set of control sequences are documented somewhat tersely at this URL: